William Sample: Awards

 Sample received the Legion of Merit for his service as commanding officer of the Hornet on June 20, 1944.

 Death

 On October 2, 1945, shortly after the war ended, Sample was listed as missing after his Martin PBM Mariner aircraft failed to return from a familiarization flight near Wakayama, Japan.
 Rear Admiral Sample was officially declared dead on October 3, 1946.

-He was buried at Arlington National Cemetery, in Arlington, Virginia.